Ryan on October 22nd, 2009

 import-css-from-themeDon’t select this option!

-Now onto Better Formatting with Wordpress Part II where we learn how to define our own styles and go through some examples.
+Now onto Better Formatting with WordPress Part II where we learn how to define our own styles and go through some examples.

 Tags:

-Ryan on May 21st, 2009
+Ryan on May 21, 2009

 I’ve been using Rimu Hosting for about 6 months now to host various applications (SVN/Helpspot and others) and am very very impressed so far.
 True they are not the cheapest out there and don’t offer ‘unlimited’ bandwidth (which is the classic marketing lie anyway) but they do give a solid, reliable service.
 You get what you pay for.